ameyanjarlekar/ameyanjarlekar.github.io/_pages/contact.md

    Supervised Detection of Tennis Ball from Camera Stream
 </a>

 Code implementation for the Ball detection task required in the autonomous operations of our rover.
-This was done as a part of the IITB Mars Rover Team for the University Rover Challenge
+This was done as a part of the IITB Mars Rover Team.
 <br>
 <br>
 <br>